-In 2017, disinvestments were in large part made through write-off operations and third-party sales, which amounted to 37.3 per cent of the total disinvestment in private equity assets.
+In 2018, divestments were in large part made through third-party sales, which amounted to 67.8 per cent of the total divestment in private equity assets and are mainly concentrated in companies in the expansion stage.

-Following the trend of previous years, no disinvestment was made through an initial public offering.
+Following the trend of previous years, no divestments were made through an initial public offering.